Ján Ducký: Political career

-Murder
+Death

 Ján Ducký was gunned down on January 11, 1999 in Bratislava.
 According to Chief Investigator at the Interior Ministry Jaroslav Ivor, the killer waited at the common ground-floor mailboxes for Ducký to emerge.
 Around 1 p.m. in broad daylight, four 7.65 caliber bullets were fired at Ducký, killing him.

 On May 28, 1999, Slovak police formally charged Oleg T. (29) a.k.a.
 Alex with the murder, a Ukrainian with a legal residence in Kyiv but living in Slovakia.
 Since 1999, Oleg T. had been living with the head of his Mafia group, a fellow Ukrainian Ivan Miskov in Ivanka pri Dunaji.
 He worked as his bodyguard and manager.
 In 2000, Oleg T. was freed by the Regional court in Bratislava (Krajský súd v Bratislave).

 Investigation finally ended in July 2007.
 The accused was the same man, they already released - Oleg K. (who changed his legal family name in the meantime).
 Oleg K. could not be localized and he is presumed to be in Ukraine.